Keeping Cheney Beautiful 2016

-Volunteers check in at Veterans' Memorial Park between 8:30 and 8:50 a.m., have a pastry and a cup of coffee or juice (complements of Edward Jones Investments) and then spread out throughout Cheney looking for litter.
+Volunteers check in at Veterans' Memorial Park between 8:30 and 8:50 a.m., have a pastry and a cup of coffee or juice, and then spread out throughout Cheney looking for litter.

-Volunteers can return to Veterans' Memorial Park at 12:00 for a FREE lunch provided by donations from our sponsoring businesses, and to pick up a bag of thank-you offers from our sponsors!
+Volunteers may return to Veterans' Memorial Park at 12:00 for a FREE lunch provided by donations from our sponsoring businesses, and to pick up a bag of thank-you offers from our sponsors!

-Tire & Battery Drop-Off: Unwanted, unmounted tires may dropped off for FREE recycling at Les Schwab Tire Center, 7 Spokane Street, from 9 a.m. to noon. **Mounted tires will be accepted for just $4 apiece for passenger & pickup tires, $10 for mounted truck tires.
+Tire & Battery Drop-Off: Unwanted, unmounted tires may be dropped off for FREE recycling at Les Schwab Tire Center, 7 Spokane Street, from 9 a.m. to noon. **Mounted tires will be accepted for just $4 apiece for passenger & light truck tires, $12 for mounted truck tires.
 Unmounted farm tires will be accepted for $8 - $20 apiece depending on tire size, and mounted tires will be priced depending on size.** Limit: 4 tires per person, please.

-Shredfest: Dispose of personal documents safely by visiting the DB Secure Shred truck parked at the Cheney Federal Credit Union, 520 1st Street, from 9 a.m. to noon.
+Shredfest: Dispose of personal documents safely by visiting the NW Vital Records, Inc. truck parked at the Cheney Federal Credit Union, 520 1st Street, from 9 a.m. to noon.
 To be accepted, papers should be clean, free of paper clips and staples, and limited to the equivalent of 3 paper grocery bags per person.
 The Credit Union will also be accepting donations for the Cheney Food Bank during the Shredfest! **If you bring a donation for the Cheney Food Bank, you may bring up to 4 bags to shred, not just 3!**